thegetty/artists-things/content/things/46-sword.md

 ---
-title: Sword
+title: "Sword"
+layout: essay
+order: 146
 owner:
   - first_name: François
     last_name: Lemoyne
     years: (1688–1737)
-Type: Apparel, Commodity, Symbolic Thing, Weapon
+type: [Apparel, Commodity, Symbolic Thing, Weapon]

-Theme: Antiquity, Death, Gender, Health/Medicine, Identity, Louvre\
+theme: [Antiquity, Death, Gender, Health/Medicine, Identity, Louvre]
-Material: Metal/Gold/Gilding, Metal/Steel\
+material: [Metal/Gold/Gilding, Metal/Steel]
 contributor:
-  -id: "hwilliams"
+  - id: "hwilliams"
 ---

 Many of the things in this book were present when their owners died, but this is the only one that was responsible for its owner’s death.
 On 4 June 1737, François Lemoyne committed suicide by stabbing himself nine times with his own sword.
 Professionally, at this moment, Lemoyne appeared to be at an all-time career high, having just been appointed *premier peintre du roi* (first painter to the king) after completing his enormous ceiling painting at Versailles of the *Apotheosis of Hercules* (1731–36, Château de Versailles).
 But at the same time, personally, he was experiencing his deepest low.
 After losing his wife a few years earlier, Lemoyne had plunged himself into excessive work, and then gradually descended into a relentless psychological state of anxiety and paranoia, convinced that his colleagues at the Académie were plotting to bring him down.[^1] It was in this state that, at 11 o’clock on a Saturday morning, following an ordinary session in the studio with his students, and just before a meeting with a patron about a commissioned painting, Lemoyne locked himself in his bedroom, took up his sword, and ended his life with that painful and violent act.